by Robert S. Dinsmoor

 84. To save time, regularly stock up on nonperishable items you eat often, such as pasta, rice, and canned goods.

 85. Get a grip on your toothbrush.
 A fatter handle can make your toothbrush easier to hold and maneuver.
 Many toothbrushes now come with wider handles, and special grips are available that can be fitted around standard toothbrushes.
+Consider making your own adjustments with foam rubber or the grip tape commonly used with baseball bats and tennis racquets.

 87. At the grocery store, ask the bagger to pack the bags lightly, putting fewer items in each bag.
 This will make them easier to carry, even if you have to make several trips to the car.